 Brooks Robinson: He could have played right here in the big leagues with the best players in the world.
 He would have hit here.
 Not as many home runs, but he would have hit his share and hit for average.
 He was just an outstanding hitter.

-Any player who gets reviews like this from a group like this and nobody is willing to say he wasnt a fine player, well, thats impressive.
-Were now done with part one of the case for Oh, and part two is here.
+Any player who gets reviews like this from a group like this and nobody is willing to say he wasn’t a fine player, well, that’s impressive.
+We’re now done with the first two sections of the case for Oh as a Hall of Fame caliber player.